ACS certification

 Professional standards that set you apart

-As an ACS CP, you will come under a Professional Standards Scheme, enhancing your career and practice with:
+As an ACS CP, you come under ACS’ Professional Standards Scheme, enhancing your career and practice with:

 • professional recognition from Australian federal, state and territory governments